top of page

 Triple Double #14-18 purple, black

 Dark day dark fly.
 Bright day, bright fly.
-Retrieval speed - slow.
-0X tippet
+Retrieval speed - mix it up.
+10-12lb tippet

 Galloup's Mini-Flatliner